-Jeffrey J. McDonnell was born in Toronto, Canada in 1959 and educated at the University of Toronto, Trent University and the University of Canterbury, where he was a Commonwealth Scholar.
-He has taught at Utah State University, SUNY College of Environmental Science and Forestry and Oregon State University, where he was Richardson Chair in Watershed Science.
+Jeffrey J. McDonnell was born in Toronto, Canada and has a BSc (Hon) from the University of Toronto, MSc from Trent University and PhD and DSc from the University of Canterbury, where he was a Commonwealth Scholar.
+He has taught at Utah State University, SUNY College of Environmental Science and Forestry and Oregon State University, where he was Richardson Chair in Watershed Science and University Distinguished Professor.
 Since 2012, he has been Professor of Hydrology and Associate Director of the Global Institute for Water Security at the University of Saskatchewan.
-He holds the title of 6th Century Chair in Hydrology at the University of Aberdeen, University Distinguished Professor (adjunct) at Oregon State University and is Honorary Professor at the Nanjing Hydraulic Research Institute.
 Jeff’s work focuses on new ways to measure, understand and model streamflow generation processes.
-He has co-authored ~250 articles on watershed hydrology and co-edited the Elsevier textbook “Isotope Tracers in Catchment Hydrology”.
+He has co-authored >300 articles on watershed hydrology and co-edited the Elsevier textbook “Isotope Tracers in Catchment Hydrology”.
 He was the founding Editor of HPToday and sits currently on a dozen journal editorial boards.
 He is an elected Fellow of the Royal Society of Canada (Canada’s National Academy of Science), and an elected Fellow of the Geological Society of America and the American Geophysical Union.
 He is the 2016 winner of the International Hydrology Prize (Dooge Medal) from the International Association of Hydrological, UNESCO and World Meteorological Organization.
 Previously, he has received the Dalton Medal from the European Geophysical Union and the Birdsall-Dreiss Distinguished Lecturer Award from the Geological Society of America.
 Jeff is currently President of the AGU Hydrology Section and Visiting Distinguished Professor at Tsinghua University.